 OSHA expects to receive approximately 25,000 reports next year alone because of this rule change, but will not always follow up with an inspection.
 However, now that you are to report all amputations, hospitalizations, and eye injuries, how can you prepare your business?

 - Find a Local OSHA Training Institute Education Center

 - Complete an Audit of Safety Controls

 Nova Medical Centers hopes that you can minimize employee risk, and that this article helps you to understand the rule change upcoming.
-We’ve compiled the following resources to help you minimize risk in the workplace.

 Please share this with your associates and please prepare for the additional reporting under these new rules.
 Contact us to learn more about helping employees recover from injuries faster.